Last Updated on

 “Until you ‘figure out what success means’ to you personally and to your organization, leadership is an almost ‘pointless conversation'”

 If that’s how it goes when there’s a known job, expected results, and people experienced in doing the job, think how it can go when there seems to be a clear goal, but there’s no established means of accomplishing it, and maybe only an outline of the approach (the plan) to get there.

 It becomes critical to:

 - Ensure everyone knows where the buck stops when it comes to determining what are the desired results.

 - Thoughtfully describe the intended operational outcomes of an initiative, so it’s possible to know when we’re approaching them.

 - Define, as clearly as possible, metrics that will be used to assess whether an intended goal is achieved, so we can know when we’ve won.

 - Draft descriptions, specifications, models, and designs that explicitly describe the intended outcomes of the initiative.

 Sometimes it’s necessary to build a model, or a product, or tools, or processes associated with fulfilling an initiative.
 In these cases, it’s important to specify the desired result and how we expect to meet it.

 At this early point in the process of innovation, we’re often operating on a theory.
 We may not really know.

 Nevertheless, it’s important to start somewhere, test results, and adjust from there.

-To do that, it helps to approach it from our playful place.
+Approach it from your playful place.
 It helps to stay unattached to outcome, and open to any result.
 When we do this, we can stay objective about what works and keep it, see what isn’t working and change it.